 Spa World is a hotel and makes for a beautiful stay close to the centre of the city.
 Spa World is also kid-friendly, complete with waterparks in addition to the traditional bathing pools and relaxing adult areas.

-For a look into Japanese Shintoism, visit the nearby Yasui shrine and stone statue built to honor an ancient warrior.
+For a look into Japanese Shintoism, visit the nearby Yasui shrine and stone statue built to honour an ancient warrior.

 For dinner, visit one of the many options near your afternoon destinations, or continue on to your next stop if you don’t mind waiting until after some travel time to eat.